oliversalzburg/iac-aws-bootstrap/README.md

 - Single file ignition.
 - Globally addressable resource names (S3) are fully randomized.
-- State store and lock table reside in home region, and are encrypted with multi-region KMS key.
+- State store and lock table reside in home region, and are encrypted with customer managed multi-region KMS keys.
 - State, lock, and keys are replicated to secondary region.
   Keys are additionally replicated to a "keystore region".
 - Resulting identifiers are stored in KMS encrypted SSM parameters.